Designations Congruent with Things: Chapter 23

 “It wasn’t just me,” Mako says.

 “I did?”
-Mako asks.
+Mako sniffs.

 We did,” Mako says.

-“Meh,” Newt says.
-“You and Guy, you mean.
+“Meh.
+You and Guy, you mean?
 Technically, I guess, it was a ‘dual’ thing, but the whole operation had a very Mako Mori vibe for me, very lateral, very well timed, very coming out of the shadows like truck full of swords.
-But ah, suave subject change, what is the deal—are you or are you not dating your blonde friend.
+And uh, suave subject change: what’s the deal?
+Are you or are you not dating your blond friend?
 What’s the story there?”

-“What ‘blonde friend?”
+“What ‘blond friend’?”
 Mako asks.

 It’s probably better if we don’t say anything, Newt advises everyone in his head.

-Mako waits him out, ugh, because she’s Mako; this really isn’t fair, he should have done condolence-offering as a tag-team with Hermann because together they almost make a relatively normal if super conflicted human being, but maybe that’s just the post-drift state talking.
+Mako waits him out, ugh, because she’s Mako; this really isn’t fair, he should have done condolence-offering as a tag-team with Hermann because together they almost make a relatively normal (if super conflicted) human being, but maybe that’s just the post-drift state talking.

-Even the kids hiss in suspect disapproval, which is weird; he’s not sure he appreciates their commentary.
+Even the kids hiss in suspect disapproval, which is weird.
+He’s not sure he appreciates their commentary.

-“I was just thinking,” Newt says, in helpless anticipation of imminent total failure, “about the day after we did that world-saving thing.”
+“I was just thinking,” Newt says in helpless anticipation of imminent total failure, “about the day after we did that world-saving thing.”

 Mako is laughing.

-“Mako,” Newt says, “Mako, why are you laughing, this is an extremely serious story, okay.
+“Mako,” Newt says, “why are you laughing?
+This is a serious story, okay?
 I was threatened with death.
-Your kind-of-dad gave me the kind-of-shotgun-talk, which is inappropriate because a) you could take me in a fight ten out of ten times from age fourteen onward, b) we were not then nor would we ever be dating because no, c) shotgun talks, as a class, are from an outdated heteronormative paradigm that really everyone should be trying to subvert including PPDC field marshals, as a class, and d) ha, who were they going to hire to replace me after my untimely hypothetical death.
+Your kind-of-dad gave me the kind-of-shotgun-talk, which is inappropriate because a) you could take me in a fight ten out of ten times from age fourteen onward, b) we were not then nor would we ever be dating because no, c) shotgun talks, as a class, are from an outdated heteronormative paradigm that really everyone should be trying to subvert including PPDC field marshals, as a class, and d) ha, who were they going to hire to replace me after my untimely hypothetical death?
 No one, Mako, that’s the answer.
 No one.”

 “You’re so weird,” Mako says.